Josko/ccbot/readme.txt

 - !saybnet now uses partial matching
 - Fixed a flaw in logic in !remove
 - !accept works only if there is an active invitation
-- Few fixed in !lockdown and !kick
+- Few bugs fixed in !lockdown and !kick
 - Added Anti-spam
-- Minor code changes, minor stuff, this and that
+- Minor code changes and tweaks

 Version 0.27 ( 13.11.2009. )